arthexis/Tome/Mysteries/Principia/4 Dagas: Mystery of Daggers.md

 __On a 7+__, it will only fulfill your request if you accept to form a _contract_ with it.
 __On a miss__, something goes wrong and the entity doesn't want to cooperate, __mark experience__.

+The mind, program or supernatural entity in a body can be "suppresed" as a request made with this Mystery, causing the entity to enter a deep slumber.

 ### Offering a Sacrament

 An appropriate sacrament involves sacrificing something of value that another entity would appreciate as a gift.